Skip to content

 Joop Daalmeijer Marathon (2): 'So that caution is not always necessary.'

-Wijbrand Schaap: 'When it comes to talent development and embedding in society, it is also very much about the absolute basics.
+Wijbrand Schaap: 'When it comes to talent development and embedding in society, it also has a lot to do with the absolute basics.
 It also touches on the minister's two functions: education and culture.
 Arts education in primary schools does not really help embedding.
 No attention has been paid to art in the pedagogical academies for years....

 Scenic world premiere Gurre-Lieder is triumph for Pierre Audi and Marc Albrecht